MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -NonFeatureUpdateMaxRuntimeMins

-Starting in 1910, use this parameter to configure the following setting on the **Maximum Run Time** tab of the software update point component properties: **Maximum run time for Office 365 updates and non-feature updates for Windows (minutes)**.
+Specify an integer value for the default maximum amount of time a software update installation has to complete.
+You can override this default for a specific update.
+This setting only affects newly synchronized updates.
+This parameter only applies to Office 365 updates and non-feature updates for Windows.

+To configure the maximum run time for Windows feature updates, use the **FeatureUpdateMaxRuntimeMins** parameter.

+For more information, see [Plan for synchronization settings](/mem/configmgr/sum/plan-design/plan-for-software-updates#bkmk_maxruntime).

 ```yaml
 Type: Int32